v12technology/fluxtion/docs/sections/buildtime/processor_generation.md

 Supported generation modes

-- **Interpreted** In memory interpreted mode
+- **Interpreted** In memory execution of an event processor
-- **In memory compilation** of an event processor
+- **In memory compilation** In memory execution of compiled event processor
-- **Ahead of time compilation** of an event processor
+- **Ahead of time compilation** Ahead of time generation of compiled event processor, execute in another process

 Regardless of which generation mode is used the generated event processor will behave the same with respect to the dispatch rules.

 ## Generation modes comparison